-Grade B: Creative books, tertiary-level textbooks, book reviews, and full-length book, translations, including creative works such as sculpture, printing, musical work, etc.: (0-5 points).
+1 Grade B: Creative books, tertiary-level textbooks, book reviews, and full-length 2 book, translations, including creative works such as sculpture, printing, musical 3 work, etc.: (0-5 points).
 Grade C: Teaching manuals (0-2 points).

-- Chapter in Book: 0- 3 points

-Revised Chapter in Book: 0 2 points

-Teaching Manual: 0 2 points

-- Technical Reports and Monographs: 0 2 points

-- Journal Articles

-- Full-Length Article: 0-5 points

-- Short Communication: 0-3 points

-- Review Article: 0-3 points

-- Case report: 0-3 points

-- Letter to the Editor: 0-2 points

-- Article published in Refereed Conference/Workshop Proceedings: 0- 2 points

-- Patent: 0 10 points

-- Copyright: 0-5 points

-(viii) Other things to note on Journal and Non-Journal Publications

-- (a) Where a publication is the result of a joint effort between the person being considered for promotion and others: - There must be a clear statement from either the Head of Department or someone in a position to know, including the candidate, of the percentage contributions of the candidate to the publications.

-- The percentage contributions of each candidate MUST be indicated for ALL multipleauthored publications. - (b) In addition to existing provisions, the following shall apply: - Where there are 2 authors, the first or corresponding author cannot claim more than 80% - Where there are 3 authors, the first or corresponding author's claim cannot exceed 70% - Where there are 4 authors, the first or corresponding author's claim cannot exceed 60% - Where there are 5 authors, the first or corresponding author cannot claim more than 50% - Where there are more than 5 authors, the first or corresponding author's claim cannot exceed 50% while no author should be given less than 20%.
+4 Chapter in Book: 0-3 points 5 Revised Chapter in Book: 0 - 2 points 6 7 Teaching Manual: 0 - 2 points Technical Reports and Monographs: 0 - 2 points 8 Journal Articles 9 10 • Full-Length Article: 0-5 points 11 ♦ Systemic Review or 12 Meta - Analysis Article 0-5 points 13 • Short Communication: 0-3 points 14 • Review Article: 0-3 points 15 Case report: 0-3 points 16 • Letter to the Editor: 0-2 points 17 18 Article published in Refereed Conference/Workshop Proceedings: 0- 2 points 19 20 Patent: 0 - 10 points 0-5 points 21 Copyright: 0-5 points 22 • Competitive Research or Training Grant Award: 23 (ix) Other things to note on Journal and Non-Journal Publications (a) Where a publication is the result of a joint effort between the person being considered for 24 promotion and others: 25 26 27 There must be a clear statement from either the Head of Department or someone in a position to know, including the candidate, of the percentage contributions of the 28 candidate to the publications.
+29 30 The percentage contributions of each candidate MUST be indicated for ALL 31 32 multiple-authored publications.
+33 (b) In addition to existing provisions, the following shall apply: 34 35 • Where there are 2 authors, the first or corresponding author cannot claim more than 36 37 38 • Where there are 3 authors, the first or corresponding author's claim cannot exceed 39 40 41 • Where there are 4 authors, the first or corresponding author's claim cannot exceed 42 60% 43 44 • Where there are 5 authors, the first or corresponding author cannot claim more than 45 50% 46 47 • To incentivize collaboration, the minimum percentage contribution for any co-48 author in a multi-authored publication should be 25%.
+Please note that the 49 total percentage contributions of all authors in a multi-authored publication could exceed 100% arithmetically, since it is possible to have more than 4 coauthors.